SELECTED ARTIST’S BOOKS FROM LITTORAL PRESS

 Knot Undone (2001) is a möebius loop with a repeating brief poem.
 Black and red ink on grey or white BFK Rives, Bernhard Gothic type.
 Endless edition. $15.00.

 Heart Assortment (February 2002) consists of nine poems housed in an altered and/or altared found red velvet Valentine candy box.
 Each poem is printed letterpress in a different font, in nine shades of red and purple, on Somerset Velvet radiant white paper.
 Printing, design, writing, and scavenging of hearts by Lisa Rappoport.
 Each poem is on a 7″x4.5″ page; hearts vary in size.
 Edition of fourteen. $140.00.
+Two copies remain.

 Un-Lazy Slug (July 2002) is a statement by Eileen Callahan, found in my e-mail inbox, about the beauty of slugs.
 Printed letterpress in wandering Greeting Monotone, handset, on Frankfurt cream paper, 2.5″x18.5″.
 Edition of 96. $15.00.